Marcão (footballer, born 1985)

-Marcos Assis de Santana, also known as Marcão (born September 25, 1985 in Camaçari), is a Brazilian footballer who acts as a striker for Bento Gonçalves.
+Marcos Assis de Santana, also known as Marcão (born September 25, 1985), is a Brazilian professional footballer who plays as a striker for Bento Gonçalves.

 Career

+Marcão was born in Camaçari.
 He began his professional career at Ipitanga of Bahia, where it was called "Marquinhos".
-But before his stature began to be called when Marcão was working at Atlético Clube Goianiense advocating since 2008.
+But before his stature began to be called when Marcão was playing at Atlético Goianiense from 2008.

 Série C was the top scorer in 2008 with Atletico Goianiense.
 It is the top scorer in the Série C of all time with 25 goals.